ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
-<h3>1.
-Handling Events and User Actions in React Components - <a href="https://medium.com/@Ciara-Hayes/handling-events-and-user-actions-in-react-components-8596ede9d99b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. ️ Managing i18n Fallbacks in React Microfrontends (Without Duplicating English Files) - <a href="https://medium.com/@dirishalasandeep/%EF%B8%8F-managing-i18n-fallbacks-in-react-microfrontends-without-duplicating-english-files-4efac8736e2e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ciara Hayes`**
+✍️ **posted by `Dirishala`**

-<blockquote>Bringing your UI to life by responding to clicks, keypresses, and more.
+<blockquote>When your product grows internationally, handling multiple locales efficiently becomes crucial.
+ In a React + i18next setup, the usual…
 Continue reading on Medium »</blockquote>

 <h3>2.
-What’s the Activity Component in React 19 and When Do You Actually Need It? - <a href="https://javascript.plainenglish.io/whats-the-activity-component-in-react-19-and-when-do-you-actually-need-it-e71f7e39d347?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementing Adobe Analytics Tracking in a React.js Application - <a href="https://medium.com/@shubham8969305655/implementing-adobe-analytics-tracking-in-a-react-js-application-3cfe05429501?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `Shubham`**

-<blockquote>If you’ve been keeping an eye on the React ecosystem, you’ve probably heard whispers about the “Activity” component coming in React 19.
-In…
+<blockquote>In modern web applications, understanding user behavior is essential to improve UX, measure engagement, and drive business decisions.
+One…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Week 12— Async API Calls: fetch, Axios, and Promises - <a href="https://infosecwriteups.com/week-12-async-api-calls-fetch-axios-and-promises-f8da63c5d91c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Future of Anonymous Authentication: How Signature-Based Login Changes Everything - <a href="https://besoeasy.medium.com/the-future-of-anonymous-authentication-how-signature-based-login-changes-everything-82291cdb1a62?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aang`**
+✍️ **posted by `Aman Singh Katal`**

-<blockquote>Promises, async/await, and what to scan inside JavaScript files
+<blockquote>Why Passwords Are Broken (And Everyone Knows It)
-Continue reading on InfoSec Write-ups »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-DOM vs Virtual DOM: The Hidden Power Behind Modern Web Apps - <a href="https://medium.com/@ibhattmridul5/dom-vs-virtual-dom-the-hidden-power-behind-modern-web-apps-187a8f1a6d5b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Concurrent Rendering in React 19 — Still the Heart of React’s Performance Magic - <a href="https://medium.com/@tejutanvi773/concurrent-rendering-in-react-19-still-the-heart-of-reacts-performance-magic-832445d5e419?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mridul Bhatt`**
+✍️ **posted by `Tejashree Surve`**

-<blockquote>How the Document Object Model shaped the internet, why React changed the game, and what every new developer should know about it.
+<blockquote>Have you ever typed into a search box on a website and felt a slight lag — where the UI seems to freeze for a moment as a React-based…
 Continue reading on Medium »</blockquote>

 <h3>5.
-React 19.2’s useEffectEvent vs our Custom useEventCallback - <a href="https://hamid-shoja.medium.com/react-19-2s-useeffectevent-vs-our-custom-useeventcallback-e96b9ce3811e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+It’s the Next.js Era for Full-Stack Development & We are Just Living in it. - <a href="https://enstacked.medium.com/its-the-next-js-era-for-full-stack-development-we-are-just-living-in-it-82973fd786be?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hamid Shoja`**
+✍️ **posted by `Enstacked`**

-<blockquote>When React gives you an official API for something you’ve been building yourself
+<blockquote>Remember when web development used to be simple?
 Continue reading on Medium »</blockquote>

+<h3>6.
+NTT Data L1 Discussion React JS interview Questions - <a href="https://medium.com/@laxmanuideveloper/ntt-data-l1-discussion-react-js-interview-questions-6384466c4e8d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Laxman Arukala`**

+<blockquote>Interview Day:
+The interviewer began with my introduction he asked questions in only chat box with code writing?
+Continue reading on Medium »</blockquote>

+<h3>7.
+Boost Your React App Performance with Service Workers and Smart Caching - <a href="https://medium.com/@aliaftabk/boost-your-react-app-performance-with-service-workers-and-smart-caching-d7071697ee87?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ali Aftab K.`**

+<blockquote>Imagine this — you’ve built a beautiful React app.
+It’s fast in development, animations are smooth, API calls work perfectly, and the UI…
+Continue reading on Medium »</blockquote>

+<h3>8.
+From Blank Screens to Beautiful Interfaces: My Journey with React - <a href="https://medium.com/@yogesh.shaw.1996/from-blank-screens-to-beautiful-interfaces-my-journey-with-react-a4cbbfc97a1b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Yogesh Shaw `**

+<blockquote>There was a time when I dreaded opening my code editor.
+I’d stare at the blinking cursor, whispering to myself, “Please work this time…”…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
+I Stopped Using Frameworks — My Code Got Cleaner (And People Called Me Crazy) - <a href="https://javascript.plainenglish.io/i-stopped-using-frameworks-my-code-got-cleaner-and-people-called-me-crazy-4b45d8cc0e86?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Devrim Ozcay`**

+<blockquote>Frameworks are a crutch for developers who can’t write code.
+Continue reading on JavaScript in Plain English »</blockquote>

-Production NextJS 15: The Complete Self-Hosting Guide - <a href="https://ketan-chavan.medium.com/production-nextjs-15-the-complete-self-hosting-guide-f1ff03f782e7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+The Future of Anonymous Authentication: How Signature-Based Login Changes Everything - <a href="https://besoeasy.medium.com/the-future-of-anonymous-authentication-how-signature-based-login-changes-everything-82291cdb1a62?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ketan Chavan`**
+✍️ **posted by `Aman Singh Katal`**

-<blockquote>Part 0: Why Self-Host Next.js 15 in 2025?
+<blockquote>Why Passwords Are Broken (And Everyone Knows It)
 Continue reading on Medium »</blockquote>

-<h3>2.
-What’s the Activity Component in React 19 and When Do You Actually Need It? - <a href="https://javascript.plainenglish.io/whats-the-activity-component-in-react-19-and-when-do-you-actually-need-it-e71f7e39d347?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**

-<blockquote>If you’ve been keeping an eye on the React ecosystem, you’ve probably heard whispers about the “Activity” component coming in React 19.
-In…
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-How I Finally Understood React — Before Learning Next.js! - <a href="https://medium.com/@daniyalabbassia1/how-i-finally-understood-react-before-learning-next-js-20773426ab06?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 7  —  Polishing the AI Summarizer for Real Users: UI, Feedback, and Beyond - <a href="https://medium.com/@ndakousman/day-7-polishing-the-ai-summarizer-for-real-users-ui-feedback-and-beyond-3b79e2b2ac60?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Daniyalabbassi`**
+✍️ **posted by `usman ndako`**

-<blockquote>If you’re reading this, I’m guessing you’re planning to learn Next.js.
+<blockquote>After getting the backend and frontend talking smoothly yesterday, today was all about refining the experience.
+The app was functional…
-From my experience, Next.js truly feels like stepping into a… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js Authentication: The Biggest Mistakes Developers Still Make  - <a href="https://javascript.plainenglish.io/next-js-authentication-the-biggest-mistakes-developers-still-make-9d6795efff89?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Supun Jayalath`**

-<blockquote>I’ve built a lot of authentication systems in Next.js over the years, I’ve seen developers repeat the same mistakes — from insecure token…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5. ⚡ Next.js 15 and the Future of Web Development in 2025: Server Actions, Streaming, and the App… - <a href="https://medium.com/@Samira8872/next-js-15-and-the-future-of-web-development-in-2025-server-actions-streaming-and-the-app-9e1abebe6c77?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+It’s the Next.js Era for Full-Stack Development & We are Just Living in it. - <a href="https://enstacked.medium.com/its-the-next-js-era-for-full-stack-development-we-are-just-living-in-it-82973fd786be?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Samira ✨`**
+✍️ **posted by `Enstacked`**

-<blockquote>Next.js isn’t just a “React framework” anymore — it’s the foundation of the modern full-stack web.
- With the release of Next.js 15, the…
+<blockquote>Remember when web development used to be simple?
 Continue reading on Medium »</blockquote>

+<h3>5.
+Frontend Developer 2025 Yol Haritası (Kişisel Bakış Açısıyla) - <a href="https://medium.com/@poyrazavsever/frontend-developer-2025-yol-haritas%C4%B1-ki%C5%9Fisel-bak%C4%B1%C5%9F-a%C3%A7%C4%B1s%C4%B1yla-dda276fedfb7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Poyraz Avsever`**

+<blockquote>Giriş: Neden Bu Yazıyı Yazdım?
+Continue reading on Medium »</blockquote>

 <h3>6.
-The Real Cost of Server-Side Rendering: Breaking Down the Myths - <a href="https://itnext.io/the-real-cost-of-server-side-rendering-breaking-down-the-myths-b612677d7bcd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Add JSON-LD Structured Data in Next.js (The Only SEO Guide You’ll Need) - <a href="https://meetpan1048.medium.com/how-to-add-json-ld-structured-data-in-next-js-the-only-seo-guide-youll-need-6feb6c4d0d85?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Max Silva`**
+✍️ **posted by `Meet`**

-<blockquote>There’s a growing narrative in the web development community that Server-Side Rendering (SSR) is nothing more than an expensive burden on…
+<blockquote>“Just adding meta tags is enough, right?”
-Continue reading on ITNEXT »</blockquote>
+ Nope.
+If you want to win rich results (FAQs, articles, products) on Google, you need JSON-LD… Continue reading on Medium »</blockquote>

 <h3>7.
-Advanced Guide to Next.js Middleware: Powering Edge Functions & Advanced Routing - <a href="https://medium.com/@TheEnaModernCoder/advanced-guide-to-next-js-middleware-powering-edge-functions-advanced-routing-5d791b385079?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ensuring high Frontend performance in composable Next.js apps - <a href="https://medium.com/@marcin_krasowski/ensuring-high-frontend-performance-in-composable-next-js-apps-5ec74b910665?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ena Modern Coder`**
+✍️ **posted by `Marcin Krasowski`**

-<blockquote>Next.js has been evolving rapidly, and one of its most powerful yet underused features is Middleware.
-Middleware in Next.js allows you to…
+<blockquote>In today’s web development landscape, composable architectures are gaining popularity for their flexibility and scalability.
+However, this…
 Continue reading on Medium »</blockquote>

 <br/>